Tax for Crown Servants, EU employees and volunteer workers abroad

 Contact HMRC for advice on your employment status or help with paying Income Tax when you work abroad.

-For information on National Insurance contributions, contact National Insurance: non-UK residents.
+For information on NICs, contact National Insurance: non-UK residents.